The Value of Life Coaching Services for Life’s Transitions

 I also work with clients who are seeing a therapist concurrently, and I connect with that therapist as needed to ensure that we’re working to support you as a team, in the best way we can.

 Life coaching works whether it is personal, work, or family.
 As a life coach, I am an unbiased partner in your life, and I will hold you accountable in each of our coaching sessions.

 Life Coaching: A Final Word

 You’re hiring me for a finite period of time to help you move from here to there.
-During that time, you’ll achieve your goal, develop new skills and have a good time doing it.
+You’ll achieve your goal, develop new skills and have a good time doing it during that time.
 I’m a transition expert; the more significant and meaningful, the better.